What is Hypnotherapy?

 - She writes about the emotional challenges of life with autoimmune disease through her blog, Emotional Autoimmunity.

-- Her professional counseling and hypnotherapy practice is Love Transforms LC.
-Based in Australia, she works with people around the world via Skype.
+- Based in Australia, she works with people around the world via Skype.

 - What is Hypnosis and Hypnotherapy?
 (14:07)